denyspoltorak/odt2wiki/README.md

 #### Will any other input / output formats be supported?

 Yes, if someone implements them.

-#### The navigation bar is strange

-The backward and forward navigation generated for GitHub wiki are not symmetric.
-The forward navigation enters subfolders while the backward goes up.

-Example:

-- Let X.Y is chapter Y of part X.

-- Let's start at 2.4

-- Forward 4 times: 2.4 -> 2.5 -> 3.0 -> 3.1 -> 3.2

-- Backward 4 times: 3.2 -> 3.1 -> 3.0 -> 2.0 -> 1.0

-I don't know if this is a bug or feature.
-On one hand, it does not make much sense to return to the last chapter of the previous part.
-On the other hand, forward and backward buttons are expected to be symmetric.

-If you believe that it's wrong I may fix it.

 #### I have a bug!